TemiBytes/sql-data-warehouse-project/README.md

 ## 🛡️ License
 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution
-- Credits @ Baraa Khatib Salkini
+- Project Credits @Baraa Khatib Salkini

 ## 🌟 About Me
 Hi there!
 I'm Temidayo Akinsemoyin.
 I am a data analyst transitioning into data engineering.
 I enjoy understanding and playing with data because let's be honest, what is life without data!! 😁